evlar/sniper/README.md

 ## Features

 - **Registration Sniper**: Monitors registration fees and registers neurons when the fee is affordable.
-- **Auto Miner Launcher**: Automates the launching of miners for different hotkeys and subnets.
+- **Auto Miner Launcher**: Automates the launching of miners for different hotkeys and subnets, both locally and remotely.
 - **Subtensor Endpoint Management**: Handles local and remote subtensor endpoints, allowing users to switch between them easily.
 - **Wallet and Hotkey Management**: Manages Bittensor wallets and hotkeys, ensuring secure and efficient operations.